 A few other Comment plugins are known to interfere with Jetpack Comments.
 If you use any of the following plugins, could you try to deactivate them?

 - Spam Free WordPress

 - Bad Behavior

-I don’t see the Jetpack Comments module in my Jetpack Settings page
+I don’t see the Jetpack Comments feature in my Jetpack Settings page